 The National Diet changed its method of calculation and adjusted the House of representatives composition for the 2017 general elections.
-But in 2021, the Diet was not able to adapt in time for October elections.
+But in 2021, the Diet was not able to adapt in time for the October elections.

 As a result, the vote disparity was higher than 2 in 29 districts.

-General elections regularly considered as unconstitutional
+General elections regularly considered unconstitutional

-The Takamatsu High Court ruled on February 1, that the October general election was in an unconstitutional state.
+The Takamatsu High Court ruled on February 1, that the October general election was in unconstitutional state.
 “There is a significant vote-value disparity that cannot be overlooked”, the judge said.
 However, he dismissed the call for invalidating the results that would lead to carrying out new elections.

 If the malapportionment is not new, the state of unconstitutionality is more recent.

-House of representatives elections were also considered unconstitutional in 2012 and 2014, which led to changes with the Adams method for 2017.
+House of Representatives elections were also considered unconstitutional in 2012 and 2014, which led to changes with the Adams method for 2017.